All the researchers of the Languages Unit belong to Plural. You can find the full list here

-Maija Hirvonen (assoc. prof. in German language, culture and translation) studies intersemiotic translation (esp. audio description), accessibility, multimodality as well as interaction and shared cognition (esp. between blind and sighted people).
-She also conducts multidisciplinary research on machine learning and AI.
-Hirvonen is Vice Chair of Plural and co-leader of MULTI research group and TACCU research and education unit.
+Maija Hirvonen (professor in German language, culture and translation) studies accessibility, multimodality and intermodality (especially from image/sound to language) as well as social interaction and shared cognition (esp. between blind and sighted people).
+She also conducts multidisciplinary research on machine perception and human-informed AI.
+Hirvonen is leads the MULTI research group and is co-leader and founder of TACCU research and education unit.

 Sari Hokkanen, PhD: sociology of translation and interpreting, affect, ethnographic methods